Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Effectiveness of licenses

 \section{Effectiveness of licenses}

 Licenses, or terms of use, are legal agreements between the creator and users of datasets, and often dictate how the dataset may be used, derived from, and distributed.
-There are many possible reasons for issuing licenses: respecting inherited licenses or copyright, maintaining exclusive commercial usage rights, reducing liability, ensuring proper attribution is received, etc. Here, we focus on the role of a license in harm mitigation, i.e., as a tool to restrict unintended and potentially harmful uses of a dataset.
+We focus on the role of a license in harm mitigation, i.e., as a tool to restrict unintended and potentially harmful uses of a dataset.